Huckdirks/auto-pypi-uploader/docs/README.md

 ```

 If a `setup.py` file already exists, [`pypi_uploader.py`](../auto_pypi_uploader/pypi_uploader.py) will then ask you for a new version number, and update it in `setup.py`.
 It will then upload the package to [PyPi](https://pypi.org/).
 If you haven't already set up your login credentials, it will then ask you for your username and password & save it, and then proceed to upload the package.
-It then automatically updates/ installs the package with `pip3 install --upgrade {project_name}`.
+It then automatically updates/installs the package with `pip3 install --upgrade {project_name}`.

 The program runs: `python3 setup.py sdist bdist_wheel` and `python3 twine upload dist/* -u "{USERNAME}" -p "{PASSWORD}"` to upload the package to [PyPi](https://pypi.org/).